DrStefanFriedrich/f2blib/README.md

 Same as Test Case 5, but this time using the EvalVisitor.

+**Test Case 7: JavaLifeInsuranceVariantsTest**

+Same as Test Case 5, but this time using a plain Java implementation of the life insurance formula.

 The result was as follows:

 | Test Case                           | Duration (secs) | Standard Deviation |